vaqMAD/vaqMAD/README.md

 ## 🚀 Main Project: [TimeMate](https://github.com/vaqMAD/TimeMate)

 Every developer has that one topic that gives them nightmares.
 For me, it was dealing with datetime.
-So, I did the most logical thing: I built an entire API-first time tracking backend to finally make peace with it.
+So, I did the most logical thing: After questioning all my life choices that led me to this point, and briefly considering a career change to alpaca farming I built an entire API-first time tracking backend to finally make peace with it.
 This project is the result of that journey.
 Built from scratch, not a tutorial clone.
 **Highlights:**
 * **Architecture:** Clean, modular, and built on SOLID principles.